paulfioravanti/mastering_bitcoin/README.md

 ```

 Example of running Elixir files that require compilation of C++ files (if there
-are any compiliation failures on your system, you may need to tweak the
+are any compilation failures on your system, you may need to tweak the
 `cpp_compile` command specified in `config/config.exs`):

 ```elixir